Setting Up Your Development Environment¶

 Optional: Build the Frontend in Watch Mode¶

-The integrated web server not only provides the backend API, but is also used to serve static assets.
-These can be automatically rebuilt (updated) when you change a file.
-To do this, run the following command in a terminal, either inside or outside the container (outside is faster if your host is not running Linux):
+The integrated web server provides the backend API and serves static assets.
+These assets can be automatically rebuilt (updated) when you change a file.
+Run the following command in a terminal either inside or outside the container:

 make watch-js